 Choosing The Right E-Commerce Platform For Your Business

-Each of the four e-commerce platforms provide different features, which are designed to cater to different retail businesses, with specific needs based on type of products sold, target demographics, as well as customer service requirements.
+Each of the five e-commerce platforms provide different features, which are designed to cater to different retail businesses, with specific needs based on type of products sold, target demographics, as well as customer service requirements.

 Besides the Digital Resilience Bonus (DRB), you can leverage on other grants and schemes for digital adoption when you sell and when you buy or operate your business.
 OCBC lists down the different government and bank-specific support you can tap on.